Pythonista7/Sign_Language_Digit_Recognition/README.md

 # Sign_Language_Digit_Recognition
 A simple CNN-classifier designed on keras to recognize Sign Language Digits.

+  Kindly download the Dataset from the link below.(Optional , all the image data has already been pre-processed,vectorized and stored in X_data.npy and y_data.npy

 Original Dataset courtesy : https://github.com/ardamavi/Sign-Language-Digits-Dataset

   The following repository contains a jupyter notebook containing a detailed step-by-step instruction on how to build a image classifier in keras using a Convolutional Neural Net.